 "No authority was produced to the committee except the statement of the attorneys asserting this extraordinary doctrine in support of it; but the interests being so great, we have examined the books on the question, and are not able to find a single authority in support of the proposition, and we believe none can be found.
-"On the contrary, Washburn on Real Property, vol. 2, 3d ed., p.
-15, asserts the rule to be, "Where the condition of a grant is express there is no need of reserving a right

 "On the contrary, Washburn on Real Property, vol. 2, 3d ed., p.
-15, asserts the rule to be, "Where the condition of a grant is express there is no need of reserving a right of entry for a breach thereof in order to enable the grantor to avail himself of it."
-(See also Jackson vs. Allen, 3 Cowan, 220; Gray vs. Blanchard, 8 Pick., 284; Littleton, sec.
-331.)
+15, asserts the rule to be, 'Where the condition of a grant is express there is no need of reserving a right of entry for a breach thereof in order to enable the grantor to avail himself of it.'
+(See also Jackson vs. Allen, 3 Cowan, 220; Gray vs. Blanchard, 8 Pick., 284; Littleton, and to the same effect; so we do not present argument upon it here."

-"Indeed, all the decided cases we can find, as well as the text-books, are in harmony and to the same effect; so we do not present argument upon it here."
+"Indeed, all the decided cases we can find, as well as the text-books, are in harmony